 The idea is to get as many of the state-level junior golf champions together, in one place, to forge relationships and offer an extra bonus to these accomplished players.

-The inaugural We Are The Fifty (WAT50) is June 11-13 at Hammock Beach Resort in Florida.
-The 36-hole event will have individual competitions for boys and girls in 15-and-under and 18-and-under competitions, with only winner of state golf association and PGA section junior championships invited to participate.
+The inaugural We Are The Fifty (WAT50) is Sept.
+17-19, 2021 at Hammock Beach Resort in Florida.
+The 36-hole event will have individual competitions for boys and girls in 15-and-under and 18-and-under competitions, with players being selected from a variety of criteria, including winning state golf association tournaments, high school competitions or PGA section junior championships, as well state-wide player-of-the-year winners.

 In reality, only so many families can afford the kind of rigorous schedule and dent in the budget that comes with high-level junior golf.
 Many families with a child or children competing at that level view it as a long-term investment in their offspring, with high hopes they'll advance into a great collegiate golf program and perhaps even play professionally some day.